woneill/dotfiles/README.md

   * [Homebrew Cask](https://github.com/caskroom/homebrew-cask) is used for installing desktop Mac applications
 * [mas-cli](https://github.com/argon/mas) is used for installing Mac App Store applications.
 * Xcode

-[Alfred](https://www.alfredapp.com/) and [Dash](https://kapeli.com/dash) are also synced but require manual configuation after the initial sync:
-* Dash sync folder is ~/.dash
-* Alfred sync folder is ~/.alfred-sync

 ### Linux